-The labelling program is estimated to increase the efficiency of CCAC by 5 percent above BAU.
-The Modelling of the MEPS Programme uses 10percent.
-The 5 percent efficiency is also a best case assumption (assumed to have half the impact compared to MEPS).
+The labelling program is estimated to increase the efficiency of CCAC by 5% above BAU.
+The Modelling of the MEPS Programme uses 10%.
+The 5% efficiency is also a best case assumption (assumed to have half the impact compared to MEPS).
 Sensitivity testing on the lower efficiency improvements would not be necessary.

 Notwithstanding the above, if the cause of CCAC buyers making sub-optimal purchasing decisions is primarily caused by an information gap (rather than being operating cost-insensitive), then a labelling scheme or information provision may have some merit.
-Such information could be provided on a stand-alone basis or in conjunction with MEPS.
+Such information could be provided on a stand-alone basis or in conjunction with a MEPS.
 As with any proposed information provision campaign it is extremely difficult to gauge likely behavioural responses.
-The analysis throughout this RIS suggests that the mandatory nature of MEPS is likely to provide the greatest response (and hence benefits) compared to the alternatives.
-Comments received through the recently completed consultation period confirm suppliers agreed with this assessment and support the implementation of MEPS.
+The analysis throughout this RIS suggests that the mandatory nature of MEPS is likely to provide the greatest response (and hence benefits) compared to the alternatives, however, it is a purpose of this RIS to receive stakeholder feedback concerning the likely efficacy of an energy labelling regime or information provision for CCACs.